tedserbinski/www-jekyll/about.md

 * I am <span class="hl">internationally recognized web architect</span> that has been building websites for 15+ years, including <span class="hl">8 years as a lead, open source developer</span> for <a href="http://drupal.org">Drupal</a>
 * I am widely <span class="hl">regarded as one of the most influential, emerging venture technology partners in the Midwest</span> and a key player leading the startup renaissance in Detroit
 * I earned a Bachelor of Science in Computer Engineering from Cornell University
-* I've been called the "swiss army knife for your startup" because of my uncanny ability to understand technology, operational management, fundraising, and being kick-ass unofficial co-founder
+* I've been called the "swiss army knife for your startup" because of my uncanny ability to understand technology, operational management, fundraising, and being a kick-ass co-founder and mentor
 * I am a [right-brained creative](http://ow.ly/3bBaT), [duct-tape programmer](http://ow.ly/3bBbi)
-* The ol' saying goes: <i>When Ted gets involved, your life gets better, [Serbinski Promise&trade;](http://serbinskipromise.com)</i>
-* I try to make my piece of the world a better place
+* The ol' saying goes: <i>When Ted gets involved, your life gets better, [Serbinski Promise&trade;](http://serbinskipromise.com)</i>, as I strive to make my piece of the world a better place
 * You can <a href="mailto:hi@tedserbinski.com">email me</a> or <a href="http://twitter.com/tedserbinski">tweet me</a> and I'll respond as soon as I can

 <hr>